opensearch-project/documentation-website/_configuration-files/config-settings.md

 # Settings for opensearch.yml

 Configuration file settings customize your distribution.
-You can use the settings in the following tables to configure your `opensearch.yml` file for core OpenSearch and whichever plugins you run.
+You can use the settings in the following tables to configure your `opensearch.yml` file for core OpenSearch, Security, and whichever plugins you run.
 This section categorizes the settings and provides description for each.
 Examples for settings in the groupings follow each table.

 ## OpenSearch core settings